zMyrddin/z-stash-front-v3/README.md

 - Admin alert for users that failed the login more than 3x

 ### Target Audience
-The target audience are specifically the people of "zGroup" who want to store valuable items/supplies in their routes without having them easily accessible by others or be in fear of losing a piece of paper where the details are stored.
+The target audience are specifically the people of "Fireflies" who want to store valuable items/supplies in their routes without having them easily accessible by others or be in fear of losing a piece of paper where the details are stored.
 This information is vital to each member of the group as a loss of a single one could lead to various traps or unverified looting.

 ### Tech Stack
 - ReactJS (Frontend)